jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ### Create SRv6-TE steering policy
 For our SRv6-TE purposes we'll leverage the on-demand nexthop (ODN) feature set.
 Here is a nice example and explanation of ODN: [HERE](https://xrdocs.io/design/blogs/latest-converged-sdn-transport-ig)

-Using the ODN method, our the egress PE, **xrd07**, will advertise its L3VPN routes with color extended communities.
-We'll do this by first defining the extcomms, then setting up route-policies to match on destination prefixes and set the extcomm values.
+In our lab we will configure **xrd07** as the egress PE router with the ODN method.
+This will trigger **xrd07** to advertise its L3VPN routes with color extended communities.
+We'll do this by first defining the *extcomms*, then setting up route-policies to match on destination prefixes and set the *extcomm* values.

 The ingress PE, **xrd01**, will then be configured with SRv6 segment-lists and SRv6 ODN steering policies that match routes with the respective color and apply the appropriate SID stack on outbound traffic.